 The receiver is a super heterodyne type with a continuous variable bandwith by means of a crystal at 3000 Khz.

 Also a CW filter is included at 900 Hz, “Tonsieb”.

 Containing 2 RF stages, 1 mixer, 3 MF stages, 1 audion stage and 2 LF stages.

-In position TG1, a calibration signal is to be heard at several marker points of the frequency band scales.
+In position TG1, a calibration signal is to be heard at several marker points of the frequency band scales, to check the frequency.
 This after pushing the calibration button on the front of the receiver.
 The antenna signal is switched off, and the calibration signal is fed to the entrance of the receivers first RF stage.
 Amazing fact is, that in my receiver, the frequency scales are still calibrated after 70 years!
 Also the sensitivity is equal over the whole band.

 The MF stages at 3000 Khz, contains one crystal.
-With that one the bandwidth is to vary.
+The bandwidth is variabel .
 The calibration of this is also the same as 70 years ago!

-Power supply original housed in a separate housing or transport case, “Tornistor”, providing 2 volts of a lead acid battery and a 90 volts static dry battery.
-It contains one lead acid battery, type 2B38 and 2 static HT anode batteries.
+Power supply is housed in a separate housing or transport case, providing two volts of a lead acid batteries and one 90 volts static dry battery.
+The type leadacid battery is the 2B38 and 2 static HT anode batteries.

 The receiver is complete original, inside and outside, so his case, and has it’s original color.

 The front of the receiver.
 All functions are good to be seen.
 For increasing the size of the pictures, just click on them.